top of page

 How you can help?

-The trap must be set up at a local wetland habitat or nature reserve.
-After the end of the 3-day trapping period, the mosquito catch would need to be posted back on the same day, for identification at our laboratory.
+After the end of the 3-night trapping period, the mosquito catch would need to be posted back on the same day, for identification at our laboratory.

 We provide all equipment required, including mosquito traps and stamped addressed envelopes.